Who attends the Camp?

 Sorry, but no. Our camp schedule is tightly structured.
 Also, without running CORI (background checks) on every visitor, we must limit contact between parents and other people’s children.

 What if I want to have my child room with another child who is attending Camp?

-When you submit your child’s application, please include any special requests such as tent mates.
+When you submit your child’s application, there will be a question in regards to requests for tent mates.